Sai7xp/learn-golang/SOLID-Principles/README.md

 SOLID Principles - Set of 5 design principles for creating maintainable and scalable software.
 Adopting these practices can also contribute to avoiding code smells.
-Introduced by Robert C. Martin aka Uncle Bob
+Introduced by Robert C. Martin aka Uncle Bob.

 - Single Responsibility Principle
 - Open-Closed Principle